 That’s a bit different to Sydney, as we only got one set to use per race, so keep an eye on how they hold up for a full weekend of running.

 Symmons Plains is a unique track.
 It’s only 2.41kms long, so the lap times are regularly in the low 50 second barrier.
 The field spread is small as well, with most cars, if not all, within a second of each other in qualifying.

 The turn-four hairpin is one of the most well-known corners in Australian motorsport.
 It requires near-on full lock to get around, and is the slowest corner we go to all season.

 The top of the track slopes down to the apex, so it’s a great passing opportunity, but also the chance to hang around the outside and drag the inside car down the back straight.

 No fuel, just tyres, which means the race will be on in the lane.
-One compulsory stop in each of the three races.

 How to Watch